eadams17/live-todo-app/README.md

 When you're finished, you should have a real-time TODO app that two or more people could use to share TODO's with one another.
 Imagine a TODO list our team could use for office tasks, for example.

 ## Notes
 - When a TODO is made, completed or deleted, it should show up the same way on all clients.
-To test this, we recommend having two browser windows open (one incognito and one not)
+To test this, we recommend having two browser windows open (one incognito and one not).
-- We're evaluating you on the quality and completion of the quest list below.
-Do you commit often? ?
+- We're evaluating you on the quality and completion of Your Quest list below.
+Do you commit often?
 Did you write team friendly code?
 Is the UI that you've built easy to use and easy on the eyes? :eyes:
-- The challenge should take 3-6 hours
+- The challenge should take 3-6 hours.
-- It should be fun!
-If you're stuck on a bug or something needs clarification you can <zach@padpiper.com> for help
 - If you prefer a functional style (or some other style of programming) feel free to switch things up to suit how you write best.
 The codebase is intentionally small to support different styles/complete rewrites.
-Don't let how we've set things up get in the way of showing us your best work
+Don't let how we've set things up get in the way of showing us your best work.
+- It should be fun!
+If you're stuck on a bug or something needs clarification you can <zach@padpiper.com> for help.

 ##  Your Quest
 - [ ] Fork this repo